 5.2.
 Distributed viscoelastic electromechanical model of IEAP actuators.

 The illustratory diagram of our viscoelastic electromechanical model of IEAP actuators is given in Fig. 12.
 It consists of infinite series of infinitesimally short lumped units, similar to those described in Section 3, while the conductive opposite electrodes of the IEAP material assure the electrical conductivity between the lumped units.
 Its electrical equivalent circuit is a lossy RC transmission line, described in the previous section, while the mechanical constituent stands of series of infinitesimally short hinged links.
 The buffers between the links are the models of viscoelasticity with internal strain, presented in Section 2.
-Even though the bending motion of IEAPs is caused by different physical processes, the correlation between the transferred charge and the input of the viscoelastic scheme is considered similarly linear by the coefficient α.
+Even though the bending motion of IEAPs is caused by different physical processes, the correlation between the transferred charge and the input moments of the viscoelastic scheme is considered similarly linear by the coefficient α as M=αq.